 Meditation doesn’t just include clearing your mind.
-There is so much more to this practice which makes it beneficial to the health – not only physically but mentally as well.
+There is so much more to this practice that makes it beneficial to the health – not only physically but mentally as well.

-When it comes to dealing with anxiety, there are several techniques which provide relief and help you understand what you’re going through with your disorder.
+When it comes to dealing with anxiety, there are several techniques that provide relief and help you understand what you’re going through with your disorder.

 Here are a few tactics to practice during meditation for anxiety relief.

 The practice of visualization is simple.
 The idea is to see yourself in a peaceful environment surrounded by tranquil sounds.
 You can visualize yourself on the beach, in the forest or on top of a mountain.
 As long as the environment is soothing, then you have found a place that calms your nerves and relieves the anxiety.

 Here’s how to embark upon the visualization process:

 - Close your eyes and imagine being in a peaceful environment.
 Make sure the details of your environment are vivid and realistic.

 - Imagine the natural sounds which surround you and let these sounds caress your ears.